In this article you will find:

 Explanation of each offered condition.

-How to select a condition (“Add case”) for your WorkFlow.
+How to select a condition for your workflow.

-To view an overview of how to build a Workflow and your options for 'Trigger', 'Condition' and 'Reward', watch below:
+To view an overview of how to build a workflow through Rise and the different options you have, check out this video:

-Total Cart Price - The total price of the current purchase.
-Example: If a customer spent more than $100 in a single purchase, then a $10 Store Credit will be issued.
+Order Total Price: The total price of the current purchase, including shipping & tax.
+For example: If a customer spent more than $100 in a single purchase, then a $10 store credit will be issued.

-Orders Count - The number of purchases a customer made at your store.
-Example: If a customer made more than 3 orders, then a $10 store credit will be issued.
+Orders Count: The number of purchases a customer made at your store.
+For example: if a customer made more than 3 orders, then a $10 store credit will be issued.

-Account Owner - Any customer that holds an account in your store.
-Example: If a customer has an account at your store, then issue Store Credit.
+Customer store account: Any customer that holds an account in your store.
+For example: If a customer has an account in your store, then issue store credit once they purchase.

-Customer Created At - The date the customer was created at.
-Example: If a customer was created after May 20, 2019, then issue Store Credit.
+Customer Created: The date the customer was created at.
+For example: If a customer was created after Jan 20th, 2023, then issue store credit.

-How to select a condition/s (Add case) for your WorkFlow:
+How to select a condition/s for your workflow:

-After selecting your trigger, click on the "Add condition" button.
+After selecting your trigger, click the "Add condition" button.

 Once selecting your condition, set your own values and set up your rule.

-In order to do so, click on the “Add another condition” button.
+In order to do so, click the “Add another condition” button.

 Once you’ve finished selecting and editing your conditions, you can move forward to choosing an action.